-Your TAs and peer mentors will run an optional weekly discussion, which we will schedule, with your input, during the first week.
+Your TAs and peer mentors will run an optional weekly discussion.
 The goal of the optional weekly discussion is to provide a place to learn more and to get help in a more structured way than office hours.
+The discussion session will also be available on zoom and will be recorded.

-Your instructor, TAs, and peer mentors will also have regularly scheduled office hours and be available by appointment if these do not work.
-We will schedule office hours in the first week to maximize opportunities to attend.
+Your instructor, TA, and peer mentors will also have regularly scheduled office hours and be available by appointment if these do not work.
+We have scheduled our office hours to try to spread them across the week.